 1. Authenticate your email domain

 [This] means enabling SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail).
-[This process] verifies your identity to the ISPs (Gmail, Yahoo, etc)
+[This process] verifies your identity to the ISPs (Gmail, Yahoo, etc.), BenShalom said.

-True enough, this technical solution is so important in improving your email open rate as ISPs have been refining the way messages are shown in the inbox.
+True enough, this technical solution is vital in improving your email open rate as ISPs have been refining the way messages are shown in the inbox.

-Gmail, for instance, introduced the “tabbed inbox” in 2013 and recently displayed a question mark next to the sender’s name to emails that cannot be authenticated using SPF or DKIM.
+For instance, Gmail introduced the “tabbed inbox” in 2013.
+It also recently displayed a question mark next to the sender’s name in emails that cannot be authenticated using SPF or DKIM.

 Other ISPs are likewise changing the way messages are displayed in the inbox.
-Office 365 and Hotmail/ Outlook placed the “trusted sender icon” in their emails so users can easily and quickly differentiate wanted and unwanted messages without opening the email.
+Office 365, Hotmail, or Outlook placed the “trusted sender icon” in their emails to easily and quickly differentiate wanted and unwanted messages without opening the email.

 2. Ensure there’s a 60:40 ratio for text and image